stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

   Early in January an especially persistent young man from the   Observer
 climbed the moated eight-foot brick wall in the rear of the Clarendon grounds and began a survey of the varied outdoor appearances which trees concealed from the front walk.
-With quick, alert brain he took in everything&mdash;the rose-arbour, the aviaries, the animal cages where all sorts of mammalia from monkeys to guinea-pigs might be seen and heard, the stout wooden clinic building with barred windows in the northwest corner of the yard&mdash;and bent searching glances throughout the thousand square feet of intramural privacy.
-A great article was brewing, and he would have escaped unscathed but for the barking of Dick, Georgina Clarendon&rsquo;s gigantic and beloved St. Bernard.
+With quick, alert brain he took in everything--the rose-arbour, the aviaries, the animal cages where all sorts of mammalia from monkeys to guinea-pigs might be seen and heard, the stout wooden clinic building with barred windows in the northwest corner of the yard--and bent searching glances throughout the thousand square feet of intramural privacy.
+A great article was brewing, and he would have escaped unscathed but for the barking of Dick, Georgina Clarendon's gigantic and beloved St. Bernard.
 Surama, instant in his response, had the youth by the collar before a protest could be uttered, and was presently shaking him as a terrier shakes a rat, and dragging him through the trees to the front yard and the gate.